 ✅ Offered 10 places each-way 1/5 odds at the 2021 US Open and Open Championship

-Betfred New Customer Offer: New UK & NI customers only.
-Promo code SPORTS60.
-Deposit and place first sports bet of £10+ in one transaction, at odds of Evens (2.0)+, settled within 7 days of registration.
-First bet must be on Sports. £30 in Free Bets credited within 48 hours of bet settlement.
-7-day expiry.
+Betfred New Customer Offer: New UK customers only.
+Register using the promo code BETFRED60, deposit and place first bet of £10+ on Sports (cumulative Evens+).
+First bet must be on Sports. £20 in Free Bets to be used on Sports, £10 in Free Bets to be used on Lotto and 50 Free Spins (20p per spin) credited within 48 hours of bet settlement.
+Further £20 in Free Bets credited 5 days after settlement.
+Bonuses have a 7-day expiry.
 Payment restrictions apply.
-SMS validation may be required.
-Max 30 Free Spins on Blue Wizard at £0.10 per spin.
-7-day expiry.
+SMS verification and/or Proof of I.D and address may be required.
 Full T&Cs apply. #Ad